uilibrary/mentor-lms-doc/introduction/index.md

 - **Comprehensive Reporting**: Track student progress, course performance, and financial metrics
 - **Customizable Platform**: Adapt the appearance and functionality to match your brand

-## Technical Foundation
+## Tools and Frameworks

 Mentor LMS is built on the Laravel framework, utilizing:

-- Laravel 10.x
+- Laravel
-- PHP 8.2+
+- Inertia
-- MVC architecture
+- React
-- RESTful API design
+- Tailwind CSS
-- Modern responsive frontend
+- Shadcn/UI

 Whether you're managing a large educational institution or starting as an individual instructor, Mentor LMS provides the tools you need to create an engaging learning environment for your students.